 Companies that send these mailings count on the fact that many homeowners don’t know how, where, or when to get their deed to the home.
 Situations in which you need a copy of your property deed may include:

-- buying or selling your house
+- buying or selling your house;

-- refinancing your mortgage
+- refinancing your mortgage; or

-- transferring title to your house
+- transferring title to your house.

 Your county recorder or registrar of titles can provide a copy of your deed for just a few dollars.
 You do not need to pay a private company to obtain your deed for you.